Negronii/MyNotes/front-end/interview/Interview-All-In-One.md

 - **Improved Security**: Centralizes the management of user credentials and authentication processes, reducing the likelihood of password fatigue and the risks associated with managing multiple credentials.
 - **Simplified Administration**: Eases the burden of password resets, account lockouts, and other administrative tasks related to user access across multiple systems.

-## Difference between HTTP and UDP

-HTTP (Hypertext Transfer Protocol) and UDP (User Datagram Protocol) operate at different layers of the network stack, with HTTP functioning at the application layer and UDP at the transport layer.

-**HTTP**
-- **Layer**: Application
-- **Connection**: Connection-oriented
-- **Reliability**: HTTP is built on TCP (Transmission Control Protocol), which ensures reliable transmission of data through error checking and retransmission of lost packets.
-- **Use Cases**: Web browsing, form submission, data transfer in a reliable and ordered manner.
-- **Characteristics**: HTTP requests and responses are structured in a predefined format, allowing for complex web interactions, including state management through cookies, authentication, and caching strategies.

-**UDP**
-- **Layer**: Transport
-- **Connection**: Connectionless
-- **Reliability**: Does not guarantee delivery, order, or error checking, making it less reliable but faster compared to TCP.
-- **Use Cases**: Streaming media (video, audio), online gaming, voice over IP (VoIP) where speed is crucial and occasional data loss is acceptable.
-- **Characteristics**: Suitable for applications that require fast, efficient transmission, such as live broadcasting or multiplayer online games.

-**OSI Model Layers**
-1. Application Layer
-2. Presentation Layer
-3. Session Layer
-4. Transport Layer (TCP, UDP)
-5. Network Layer
-6. Data Link Layer
-7. Physical Layer

-**TCP/IP Model Layers**
-1. Application Layer (HTTP, DNS, SMTP)
-2. Transport Layer (TCP, UDP)
-3. Internet Layer (IP)
-4. Network Interface Layer

-## Follow-up: Difference between HTTP 1.0, 1.1, and 2.0
-**HTTP 1.0**
-- **Features**: Basic protocol supporting GET and POST methods.
-- **Connection**: Each request opens a new TCP connection, leading to overhead and latency.

-**HTTP 1.1**
-- **Features**: Introduced more sophisticated caching mechanisms (Cache-Control, ETag), persistent connections (`Connection: keep-alive`) to allow multiple requests over a single connection, range requests, and additional methods like PUT and DELETE for RESTful APIs.
-- **Performance**: Reduced latency by reusing connections, introduced chunked transfer encoding for dynamic content.

-**HTTP 2.0**
-- **Features**: Significantly improved performance through header compression (reducing overhead), multiplexing (allowing multiple requests and responses to be in flight simultaneously over a single TCP connection), and server push capabilities.
-- **Adoption**: Increasingly widespread, offering substantial efficiency improvements over HTTP/1.x.

 ## What is an HTTPS Man-in-the-Middle Attack?
 How Can It Be Prevented?